rebekahcallkacz/interactive-daily-normals/README.md

 ## Methods
 Heroku was used to deploy a full stack application allowing the user to search for daily normals by zipcode and calendar date.
 In order to avoid being throttled in MongoDB's free tier, the website was designed so that the user must search each zipcode individually and cannot request the entire dataset at once.

+### Calendar Days vs. Dates
+In the normals dataset, the field "DATE" is in the format "MM-DD" since this is a dataset of averages calculated across multiple years.
+This poses challenges when attempting to filter the data.
+In order to store the date in MONGODB using the Date datatype, a new field called "DATE_FILTER" which contains "MM-DD-2008".
+The year 2008 was chosen because it is a leap year within 1981-2010 (the timeframe in which the dataset was collected).

+The date range picker on the front end is a standard JavaScript library.
+Date range pickers assume that the entire date is of interest, and they allow the user to pick a date with a year attached.
+For ease of use, this functionality was not disabled.
+Instead, the API route was built to accommodate any year(s).
+The user enters their dates which are appended to the API call.
+These dates are then converted to the year 2008 and the appropriate calendar days are returned.
+The data displayed to the user does not include years since the dataset does not actually contain years.

 ### App Architecture
 ![alt text](https://github.com/rebekahcallkacz/interactive-daily-normals/blob/main/static/images/architecture.jpg "App Architecture")